Overwear/ddos-detect/README.md

 log file -> kafka producer -> spark streaming -> output file in hdfs

 # Visual Log Analysis with GoAccess
+The log file can be visualized with the open source technology GoAccess.
+See the "report.html" file for a detailed visualization of the access data.

 # References
 * https://goaccess.io/get-started